Spring guest lectures in data protection and GDPR

 Four distinguished data protection experts will hold guest lectures this semester.
 Lectures are open to all interested students.

-This spring the Faculty of Law offers for the first time the newly established elective course JUS294-2-A Privacy and data protection - GDPR.
-On this occasion, the course supervisor, Associate professor Malgorzata Cyndecka, invite four distinguished data protection experts who will hold guest lectures this semester.
+This Spring the Faculty of Law offers for the first time the newly established elective course JUS294-2-A Privacy and data protection – GDPR.
+On this occasion the course supervisor, Associate professor Malgorzata Cyndecka, invited four distinguished data protection experts who will hold guest lectures this semester.

 All lectures will be held via Zoom and are open to all interested students.